Once Upon a Time in Shaolin by Cyrus Bozorgmehr

 Implicit is the fact that they did not come out with such a strong statement when outside attention on the project was at its most focused, rather allowing the media narrative to cast its own verdict.

-The earnest ideals and artful impulses that birthed Once Upon a Time in Shaolin have been obfuscated many times over by now, reducing the album to pop culture trivia or a case study in novel marketing.
+The earnest ideals and artful impulses that birthed Once Upon a Time in Shaolin have been obfuscated many times over by now, reducing the album to pop-culture trivia or a case study in novel marketing.
 Meanwhile, trial reports of the “pharma bro” in mainstream media repeatedly thrust his name back into the spotlight.
 Shkreli's purchase of the single-copy album is consistently cited in reports on his latest exploits, the experiment living on as a footnote to the crimes and stunts of one very freaky white-collar criminal.

 Chris Ruen is a writer based in Brooklyn and the author of Freeloading: How Our Insatiable Hunger for Free Content Starves Creativity (OR Books, 2012).